Most Back Pain Can Be Relieved With Exercise

 Surgery Is the Last Resort

 Though back surgery continues to be prescribed, there is little evidence of benefits according to recently published research in the Journal of the American Medical Association.
 Ninety percent of people with back pain will get better without any treatment or with non-invasive methods such as physical therapy, exercise, and medication.
-And when surgery is used there is a low success rate and even a risk of making matters worse!
+When surgery is used there is a low success rate and even a risk of making matters worse!

 Mind Over Matter!